Methuselahs

 A seven-cell seed with a famously long chaotic evolution.

-Acorn is one of the most studied small methuselahs because its minimal beginning produces a large and intricate reaction field.
+Acorn is one of the most studied small methuselahs because its seven-cell beginning produces a large reaction field that stabilizes with 633 cells and 13 escaping gliders.

 Category